fmExcense/compositeurdigital.github.io/en/form.md

 - optional '_background' image file for customizing the form
 - form specification file in the folder: `_questions.csv`

-The form specification file is a CSV file (*comma-separated values* with `;` as delimiter): it is editable with any spreadsheet applications such as Microsoft Excel.
+The form specification file is a CSV file (*comma-separated values* with `;` as delimiter): it is editable with any spreadsheet application such as Microsoft Excel.
-This file will store the list of questions that will appear in the form.
-Each line will describe a question.
+This file will describe the list of questions that will appear in the form.
+One line describes one question at a time

-Here is a file example for the form displayed above:
+Here is a example of file for the form displayed above:

 ![Aperçu du fichier _questions.csv](img/form_csv.jpg)